-Amongst a few things that give parents sleepless nights with their teenagers, especially teenage boys, it is personal hygiene.
-Most parents feel hopeless when it comes to their teenager’s hygiene.
+Amongst a few things that give parents sleepless nights especially with their teen boys, it is teenage personal hygiene.
+Most parents feel hopeless when it comes to their adolescents hygiene habits.

 I don’t want to claim that I have answers but I am writing this article to open a conversation about this important matter in many households.